premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 -----

-43.Which of the following do you need to consider when you make a table in SQL?
+43.Which of the following do you need to consider when you make a table in SQL? <br>
 a.
-Data types
+Data types <br>
 b.
-Primary Keys
+Primary Keys <br>
 c.
-Default Values
+Default Values <br>
 d.
-All of the above
+All of the above <br>

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)